sophcon/sophcon.github.io/_services/02_application-architecture.md

 ---
-title: Application Archtecture
+title: Application Architecture
 service_type: ServiceOffering
 img_url: images/prv/ID-10065457.jpg
-img_alt: Application Archtecture - Image courtesy of KROMKRATHOG at FreeDigitalPhotos.net
+img_alt: Application Architecture - Image courtesy of KROMKRATHOG at FreeDigitalPhotos.net
 icon: fa-sitemap
-brief_description: Whether you need consultation on an existing system or development of a new one, let Sophcon be part of your transformation journey.
+brief_description: Whether you need consultation on an existing system or looking develop of a new one, let Sophcon be part of your transformation journey.
 ---

-Whether you need consultation on an existing system or development of a new one, let Sophcon be part of your transformation journey.
-With our team of experience professionals, we will work with you to understand your vision and requirements and help you archtect a solution with today's emerging technologies to create an application for tomorrow.
+Whether you need consultation on an existing system or looking develop of a new one, let Sophcon be part of your transformation journey.
+Our team of experience professionals, we will work with you to understand your vision, goals, and requirements.
+We will assist you in designing a solution today with the considerations of tomorrow.

-Application Archtureture Services:
+Application Architecture Services include:

 * Application Modernization
 * Continuous Delivery